lsst-sqre/sqr-072/index.rst

 Some larger applications, or applications that may be used outside of the Science Platform, may benefit from a full user manual.

 In this case, the manual should use the `Rubin user guide <https://documenteer.lsst.io/guides/index.html>`__ pattern following the Documenteer documentation.
-The manual source, as mentioned in that guide, should go in the ``docs`` directory.
+The manual source, as mentioned in that guide, should go in the :file:`docs` directory.
-It should be published via GitHub Actions using LSST the Docs and its GitHub action.
+It should be published via GitHub Actions using LSST the Docs and its GitHub Action.
-For an example, see the `Gafaelfawr configuration <https://github.com/lsst-sqre/gafaelfawr/blob/6f789ca8be28dc3fa5ccb513588afe06249998ec/.github/workflows/ci.yaml#L121>`__.
+For an example, see the `Gafaelfawr configuration <https://github.com/lsst-sqre/gafaelfawr/blob/0af2ab39158b438315b2c13870bc0932bf652989/.github/workflows/ci.yaml>`__.

-The user manual should not duplicate the Phalanx documentation or the tech notes.
+The user manual should not duplicate the Phalanx documentation and should not include the background and discarded alternatives portions of a tech note.
 Its focus should be on explaining to a user how to configure and use the application, and to a potential developer how to modify the application.

 If the application has a full manual, it may make sense to move most of the configuration documentation from the Phalanx docs to that manual, link to the manual from the Phalanx docs, and keep the Phalanx guides limited to only Phalanx-specific configuration and troubleshooting.

 All reStructuredText in the manual should use one sentence per line rather than wrapped text.